dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-**The [Spore Colony Shoulderpads](https://www.wowhead.com/ptr/item=204706/spore-colony-shoulderguards) was changed after they were first implemented in Simc, DONT craft them.**
+**The [Spore Colony Shoulderpads](https://www.wowhead.com/ptr/item=204706/spore-colony-shoulderguards) was changed after they were first implemented in Simc, DO NOT craft them.**
 <br>Initially the debuff on the target could keep stacking while the dot was active, that is no longer the case.

 For Embellishments we craft [Slimy Expulsion Boots](https://www.wowhead.com/ptr/item=193451/slimy-expulsion-boots), this will be combined with [Toxified Armor Patch](https://www.wowhead.com/ptr/item=193552/toxified-armor-patch) which increases the effect of the boots by 100%.
-<br>Do note that it can only be added to a crafted leather piece.
+<br>Do note that Toxified can only be added to a crafted leather piece.
 <br>**During Week 0 you can wait with crafting your first [Spark of Shadowflame](https://www.wowhead.com/ptr/item=204440/spark-of-shadowflame) item.**

 ### [Slimy Expulsion Boots:](https://www.wowhead.com/ptr/item=193451/slimy-expulsion-boots)